 Extended Evening Theme Park Hours has a smaller pool of eligibility and also occurs less frequently.
 The nighttime benefit is exclusively for guests staying at Walt Disney World Deluxe Resorts, Deluxe Villas (Disney Vacation Club units), and other select hotels (currently only the Swan & Dolphin and Shades of Green).
 Guests staying at Value or Moderate Resorts are not eligible for Extended Evening Hours.

-While originally promoted as a special perk for the World’s Most Magical Celebration (which ends this month), Walt Disney World has confirmed that Extended Evening Hours will continue throughout all of 2023 for guests staying at a Disney Deluxe Resort, Disney Deluxe Villa Resort, or other select hotels.
+While originally promoted as a special perk for the 50th Anniversary, Walt Disney World has confirmed that Extended Evening Hours will continue throughout all of 2024 for guests staying at a Disney Deluxe Resort, Disney Deluxe Villa Resort, or other select hotels.

-Although we don’t yet have full details, expect Extended Evening Hours at Magic Kingdom to change slightly next month.
-This is because TRON Lightcycle Run opens on April 4, 2023.
-Walt Disney World’s new roller coaster will use a virtual queue and thus should have a 6 pm entry time on Extended Evening Hours dates, similar to what Guardians of the Galaxy: Cosmic Rewind offers at EPCOT.
+Extended Evening Hours at Magic Kingdom have already changed this year due to the opening of TRON Lightcycle Run.
+Walt Disney World’s new roller coaster uses a virtual queue and has a 6 pm entry time on ExEH dates, similar to what Guardians of the Galaxy: Cosmic Rewind offers at EPCOT.

-Turning to another topic of confusion, Extended Evening Hours is distinct and different from After Hours at Magic Kingdom and the new After Hours at EPCOT, which debuts in Summer 2023.
+Turning to another topic of confusion, Extended Evening Hours is distinct and different from After Hours at Magic Kingdom and After Hours at EPCOT, neither of which are occurring again until 2024.
 Those are hard ticket events to which anyone can purchase admission.
 After Hours also lasts longer and includes refreshments.

 By contrast, Extended Evening Hours are “free” for guests staying in the aforementioned hotel tiers, are shorter in duration, and do not include refreshments.
 After Hours and Extended Evening Hours are also held on different dates.
 If money is no object, After Hours is unquestionably better, but that’s a pretty big asterisk.
 We’ll take the “free” event any day of the week over having to pay extra–they’re not that much different.